jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 Let's dive in and see how these elements are present in the Baha'i model.

-## Contemplation and Thought
+## Reading and Reflection on Wisdom Literature

-This is an unfortunate name to give something.
-By this is meant a certain kind of reflective learning.
-Sometimes this is done in a reverential nature.
-But the core is to read from "wisdom literature" (however you want to define it), and think deeply about what you've read.
-And it needs to happen frequently enough that this sort of stuff becomes part of your life - not just for a few moments every weekend.
+To recap, a core habit of virtue improvement is to inform oneself about the nature of virtue.
+While one could do this by reading psychology books, in the prior column I recommended instead reading from "wisdom literature" - however you define it, but generally the classic works from religious and philosophical figures that have helped generations of people become better people.
+And after this reading, think deeply about the reading.
+It needs to happen frequently enough that this sort of stuff becomes part of your life - not just for a few moments every weekend.

-Well then, here we go:
+Well then, here we go.
+In the Baha'i Faith, the writings say:

    Recite ye the verses of God every morn and eventide.